databricks/databricks-ai-bridge/integrations/langchain/README.md

 Integrate Databricks AI Bridge package with Langchain to allow seamless usage of Databricks AI features with Langchain/Langgraph applications.

+Note: This repository will replace all Databricks integrations currently present in the langchain-community and langchain-databricks packages.
+Users are encouraged to migrate to this repository as soon as possible.

 ## Installation

 ### Install from PyPI